-You can type your source code into any text editor such as Windows’ Notepad, or Helios’ Texpad.
-You can even theoretically type your code into a word processor such as Microsoft Word as long as you save the file as ‘text’ (though I strongly recommend against it for reasons I won’t get into here).
+You can type your source code into any text editor such as Texpad for Windows or TextWrangler for Mac.
 Yet in order to convert your Java source code into a program that your computer can understand, you need a Java compiler.
 Obtaining a Java compiler is easy and free (although the installation can sometimes be a bit of a pain).
-You will need to download the Java Standard Developer’s Kit (JDK) from Sun.
-The SDK contains a Java compiler plus all of the libraries of code that are now part of the Java standard.
+You will need to download the Java Developer’s Kit, Standard Edition.
+This is familiarly called the Java SE.
+The Java SE – contains a Java compiler plus all of the libraries of code that are now part of the Java standard.
 We will discuss libraries in lecture.

-The SDK is a package that includes (among other things) the Java compiler, JVM (Java Virtual Machine), an applet viewer, a debugging tool, and the standard Java class libraries.
-If you do not wish to develop Java programs, but only to run them, you do not need the SDK since you probably already have a copy of the JVM running on your machine.
+The Java SE is a package that includes (among other things) the Java compiler, JVM (Java Virtual Machine), an applet viewer, a debugging tool, and the standard Java class libraries.
+If you do not wish to develop Java programs, but only to run them, you do not need the Java SE since you probably already have a copy of the JVM running on your machine.
 (For example, the JVM is installed along with all the major browsers and some operating systems).

 A development environment typically includes a compiler and souped-up text editor to make your coding tasks easier.
 There are a number of different programming environments available for you to use in developing your Java programs.
 The one I have decided to use for CSC-211 is TextPad (http://www.textpad.com/).

 TextPad is a simple but powerful text editor.
-It has lots of useful functionality and can be used to write code in anything from Java to C++ to HTML.
+It is only available for Windows It has lots of useful functionality and can be used to write code in anything from Java to C++ to HTML.
 To code in Java, it is best to first install the Java SDK (standard development kit), and then install TextPad.
 I will discuss this further during the first lecture.